Skip to main content

 2. First Who – Get the right people on the bus

 In all of his work, Collins emphasises the importance of ‘getting the right people on the bus.’
-It’s not merely about filling seats; it’s about ensuring each seat is occupied by individuals with the desire to drive the organisation forward.
+It’s not merely about filling seats; it’s about ensuring each seat is occupied by individuals who desire to drive the organisation forward.
 Before plotting the direction or setting the strategy, the vital first step is assembling a team that embodies the ethos and vision of the enterprise.
 It’s a principle that underscores the role of human capital as the bedrock of transformative success.

 I talk about this a hell of a lot in my coaching.
 But when I re-read ‘Good to Great’ at Christmas, I realised I needed to do it even more.
 In fact, I need to be almost maniacal about finding the right people.
 Maybe I’ve not been direct enough with some of our clients.
 I know from experience how difficult it is to do the work necessary to achieve an executive team of A-Players.
 When I look back at my Rackspace and Peer 1 days, we certainly had some of the right people on the bus.
 But we never got close to the magic target of 80 – 90% A-Players.
 And that’s despite the rigorous recruitment systems we introduced (at Rackspace, we joked that it was harder to get a job with us than get into Oxford.
 Great to see they still use this analogy in the US, saying it’s harder to get into Harvard).

 So this year, I’ll focus on this even more.
 We’ll use Patrick Lencioni’s Working Genius tool along with Gallup Strengths – the aim is to give entrepreneurs and leadership teams the vocabulary to have difficult conversations and hold each other accountable.
 We’ll work on trust and productive conflict.
 People need to learn this stuff through experience.
 That’s where the value of OKRs comes in.
-I help clients to build a cultural and behavioural framework and then use OKRs to create performance measurements.
-It’s where these two things intersect you find your A-Players.
+I help clients build a cultural and behavioural framework and then use OKRs to create performance measurements.
+It’s where these two things intersect when you find your A-Players.

 3. To go from good to great, companies need to confront the brutal facts